 • spatial transformations: Pixsycho offers all the more known transformations with anti-aliasing (crop, resize, stretch, flip, mirror, rotate, skew, waving, warping, etc) and several ones not so common;

-• gradients: the library has a increasing set of tools to deal with gradients and so;
+• gradients: the library has an increasing set of tools to deal with gradients and so;

 • mosaics: there are a lot of very useful pieces of code to create mosaics;

-• strokes: there is a very generic engine been developed to deal with arbitrary kinds of strokes;
+• strokes: there is a very generic engine being developed to deal with arbitrary kinds of strokes;

-• masks: masks have a proper infrastructure, so they can receive some proper optimizations;
+• masks: masks have a proper infrastructure, so they can receive some specific optimizations;

 • layers: Pixsycho has a complete and scalable layer engine;